Tom Cotton: Immigration

 In December 2018, Cotton placed a senatorial hold on H.R.7164 – A Bill to add Ireland to the E-3 Non-immigrant Visa Program.
 The bill did not create new non-immigrant visas, but rather allowed Irish college graduates to apply for any surplus E-3 visas in Specialty Occupations that had gone unused by Australians within their annual cap of 10,500.
 The bipartisan bill had passed the House of Representatives on November 28, 2018, and had also received the backing of the Trump administration.
 Because of Cotton's hold, it did not reach the Senate floor for consideration.

 Cotton's immigration positions have led to protests at his Washington office.
 In January 2018, five demonstrators were arrested for obstructing his office while they were protesting his position on Deferred Action for Childhood Arrivals.
 They were released after paying a $50 fine.

 In February 2021, in a speech at CPAC, Cotton criticized the Democrats' and Joe Biden's immigration policies.
 Cotton claimed, "They have halted deportations for all illegal aliens.
 Murderers, rapists, terrorists, MS-13 gang members are not being deported."
-PolitiFact rated Cotton's claim as "False" and elaborated that the "Biden's administration ordered a 100-day deportation pause, but it did not apply to criminals such as murderers, rapists, terrorists or gang members."
+PolitiFact rated Cotton's claim as "False" and elaborated that the "Biden administration ordered a 100-day deportation pause, but it did not apply to criminals such as murderers, rapists, terrorists, or gang members."

 In September 2021, the Senate voted along partisan lines to reject Cotton's amendment that sought to curtail assistance to Afghan refugees after the Taliban took over Afghanistan, and hinder the refugees' ability to obtain federally recognized identification cards without proving their identity.